seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 and thus **FuchsiaJS** was born.

+## "Wait... what is FuchsiaJS?"
+I hear you (half interestedly) say

-[FuchsiaJS](https://github.com/Phl3bas/FuchsiaJS) is a web framework built upon Express to build declarative Routing and Models utilising JSX in a NodeJS environment.
+[FuchsiaJS](https://github.com/Phl3bas/FuchsiaJS) is a web framework built upon Express to build declarative Routing and Models by utilising JSX in a NodeJS environment.

 In this first blog entry I will explain the basic API of the project.
 Then in subsequent entries I will show an under the hood look at how I went about creating each element for this framework.